Adult Psychiatric Unit

-The Adult Psychiatric Unit (APU) at Sacred Heart Hospital is a 20-bed unit dedicated to the care, education, and recovery of adults with behavioral health conditions.
+The Adult Psychiatric Unit (APU) at Sacred Heart Hospital is a 20-bed unit dedicated to the care, education and recovery.
+APU utilizes a multidisciplinary approach to psychiatric treatment and our widely experienced team of caregivers shares Sacred Heart’s Philosophy of compassionate care and stabilizing the person’s illness along with effectively preserving dignity.
 Skilled psychiatric and mental health professionals are trained to assist patients in their self-discovery, learning, and recovery process through activities such as:

 - Individual, Group, and Family Therapy

 - Daily Community Meeting - Patients attend a daily community meeting run by a mental health technician.
 The technician reviews the rules and expectations of the unit as well as the different goals the patient has set for the day.
 The technician assists the patient in setting goals.

 - Nursing Education Groups - During nursing education groups, patients learn about any medications they are taking as well as side effects.
 Nursing group also focuses on topics such as nutrition, coping skills, and symptom management.

 - Social Work Groups - In social work groups, patients learn about anger management, coping skills and how to interact successfully with others.

 - Art/Spirituality/Recreational Therapy - Patients may participate in a variety of therapeutic activities to communicate their feelings through different forms of expression.

 To be admitted to the APU, patients must fit the following criteria: